cdobrich/glacier-rsync-encrypted/README.md

   --encrypt true        Encrypt your data before sending it to Glacier --encryption-key-file Path to file with encryption key for encrypting uploaded data

+  --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        Set the logging level (default: INFO).
+DEBUG: Detailed information, useful for debugging.
+INFO: General information about the program's execution.
+WARNING: Indicates potential issues that are not critical.
+ERROR: Indicates significant problems that might prevent some functionality.
+CRITICAL: Indicates severe errors that might lead to program termination. (default: INFO) --list-incomplete-uploads
+                        List incomplete multipart uploads in the Glacier vault --abort-incomplete-uploads
+                        Abort all incomplete multipart uploads in the Glacier vault (use with caution)

 ```